anonymous2505/ConSegAP/README.md

 Run `python train_model.py --help` for options.

 ## Evaluation
+We have provided some [weights](https://drive.google.com/drive/folders/1HnIWjzlpS-5Md0kQqa-HtD0MNO5JZlEo?usp=sharing) for you to quickly reproduce our results.
 To evaluate the trained ConSegAP model on BCI IV-2a for a subject (e.g., sub01), run:

 ```bash